🦘 Australia

 How ACS assessment works

-6. Receive your formal assessment outcome letter, which confirms either a positive (suitable), negative, or conditional assessment result.
+7. Receive your assessment outcome letter, which will state whether your assessment is positive, negative, or conditional

 Assessment pathways